 Thank You Page Visits

-One way to track success form submissions is to count the number of times that a user lands on a Thank You page.
+The second way to track success form submissions is to count the number of times that a user lands on a Thank You page.
 After a form is completed, some websites choose to direct that user to a Thank You page.
-The Thank You page may say “thank you for filling out our form.”
+The Thank You page may say something to the effect of “thank you for filling out our form.”
 It can also be used to give additional information, confirm the values that were submitted on a form, or let the user know what to expect next.

 One of the best reasons to use Thank You page visits as a conversion is that they were extremely easy to set up as a destination goal in Universal Analytics (GA3).
-Now, no matter which version of Google Analytics you’re using, you should have a page view tag tracking all pages on your website.
-This means you’ll be able to easily see the number of times someone has visited your thank you page in the standard reports.
+However, Google Analytics 4 (GA4) doesn’t have this same option.

 If you’d like to optimize your digital marketing toward these page visits, you can fire a tag via GTM whenever a specific page is visited (i.e. Page Path equals /thank-you) or create a new event from within the Google Analytics 4 interface.

-The good news is that once the Thank You page is loaded and the page view tag fires, you will be able to confirm that a successful form submission happened.
+The good news is that no matter which version of Google Analytics you’re using though, you should have a page view tag tracking all pages on your website.
+This means you’ll be able to easily see the number of times someone has visited your thank you page in the standard reports.
+Once the Thank You page is loaded and the page view tag fires, you will be able to confirm that a successful form submission happened.

 Assuming you’ve de-indexed the Thank You page and haven’t linked to it from anywhere other than the form, is it safe to assume that the number of page views equals the number of successful form submissions?